wuer5/OMGSR/README.md

 }
 ```
 ## :thumbsup: Acknowledgement
-The `va_loss` folder in this project is modified from <a href="https://github.com/nupurkmr9/vision-aided-gan">Vision-aided GAN</a> and <a href="https://github.com/facebookresearch/dinov2">DINOv2</a>.
+The `dinov3_gan` folder in this project is modified from <a href="https://github.com/nupurkmr9/vision-aided-gan">Vision-aided GAN</a> and <a href="https://github.com/facebookresearch/dinov3">DINOv3</a>.
 Thanks for these awesome work.

 ## :email: Contact